 Ref., The Meaning of Knock, edited by Donal Flanagan, pub.
 1997 by the Columba Press

-Pilgrims also like to circle the Parish Church while praying the Rosary, Praying the Stations of the Cross, enrolling themselves or a loved one in the Knock Shrine Friends Association, attending Confessions or simply taking a few moments for contemplative prayer in Knock Shrine.
+Pilgrims also like to circle the Parish Church while praying the Rosary, Pray the Stations of the Cross, enroll themselves or a loved one in the Knock Shrine Friends Association, attend Confessions or simply taking a few moments for contemplative prayer in Knock Shrine.

 If you would like to visit Knock or to come to pray as a pilgrim, we would be delight to assist you in planning your day.